-Protocol deadlocks can be avoided since each link has two buffer lines.
-One buffer line can be assigned to requests while the other is used for response traffic.
-Other than deadlocks and livelocks, another concern may be the issue of the fault tolerant components themselves failing such as the backup ring network or the fault controllers.
+deadlocks and livelocks, another concern may be the issue of the fault tolerant components themselves failing such as the backup ring network or the fault controllers.
 The backup ring network adds redundancy to links between routers.
 Moreover, since this backup ring network does not use reversible channel buffers, it has 10 less transistors at every repeater creating a more robust connection between routers.
-For the LC, FC, and LSTs, since they have a very small overhead, as shown in Section V-A, these components would be ideal for dual modular redundancy (DMR) or triple modular redundancy (TMR).
+For the LC, FC, and LSTs, since they have a very small overhead, as shown in Section 5.1, these components would be ideal for dual modular redundancy (DMR) or triple modular redundancy (TMR).